 Your vision of a global social network leaves me just as disappointed.
 I think it’s time to schedule a change of direction.

 Molly Scott Cato is Green MEP for the South West, and a member of the European Parliament’s inquiry into financial crime, tax evasion and tax avoidance.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.